blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 Questions
 ---------

-I'm pretty ignorant when it comes to the JVM HDFS stack.
-It'd be great to find some people out there who are interested by the approach above and knowledgeable in Hadoop internals that are willing to provide guidance.
+It's hard to find documentation and best practices for integrating with the lower-levels of the Hadoop stack.
+It'd be great to find experts here that are both interested in the approach above and knowledgeable enough to provide guidance.
+In particular, some questions:

 *  Are we going down the right path using snakebite/protobufs to interact with the namenode?
-Should we be doing something else?  `libhdfs` or `webhdfs` maybe?
+Should we be doing something else?
+Perhaps `libhdfs` or `webhdfs`?
 *  What about writing blocks to HDFS?
 Is there a non-JVM approach to this?
 *  Is there some danger in sidestepping HDFS in this manner?
+Should we be asking for bytes on disk instead of directly accessing the files?
 *  Are we making any dumb assumptions in the protobuf code [here](https://github.com/mrocklin/distributed/blob/master/distributed/hdfs.py)?